webix-hub/docs/data/desktop/menu.md

 {{sample 03_menu/01_menubar.html}}

 2 .
-At the same time, menu items can be derived through submenu object returned by **getSubMenu()** method for an item with the specified ID.
+At the same time, menu items can be derived through submenu object returned by the **getSubMenu()** method for an item with the specified ID.
 If there's no submenu for an item - an object of the calling component will be returned.

 ~~~js
 var menu = $$("menu1").getSubMenu(id);